Why Become a Member?

 Scholarships are available to attend the AAFP Family Medicine Advocacy Summit in Washington DC, an opportunity to gain advocacy skills and “spend a day on the hill” meeting with Washington’s congressional delegation.

-You are also encouraged to participate in the WAFP Annual Scientific Assembly which includes an educational track specially designed for students and residents.
-Among our most popular events, the WAFP Foundation Annual Student & Resident Retreat allows students and residents to hear panel discussions and mingle with practicing family physicians, attend clinical workshops, and enjoy networking with other medical students and residents.
+You are also encouraged to participate in the WAFP Annual Scientific Assembly which includes an educational track specially designed for medical students and residents.
+Among our most popular events, the WAFP Foundation Annual Student & Resident Retreat allows medical students and residents to hear panel discussions and mingle with practicing family physicians, attend clinical workshops, and enjoy networking with other medical students and residents.

 2. Professional Development